apache/incubator-xtable/website/docs/fabric.md

 ## Tutorial
-The objective of the following tutorial is to translate an Iceberg or Hudi table in ADLS storage account into Delta Lake format using XTable.
+The objective of the following tutorial is to translate an Iceberg or Hudi table in ADLS storage account into Delta Lake format using Apache XTable™.
 After translation, this table will be accessible for querying from various Fabric engines, including T-SQL, Spark, and Power BI.

 ### Pre-requisites